Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Adults 21 and older.
 That's it.
 Same age as alcohol.

 You do not need a medical card to buy or possess recreational cannabis.
 You do not need to be a Minnesota resident.
 You can walk into any licensed dispensary with a valid ID showing you're 21+.
+However, there are still distinct advantages to maintaining a Minnesota medical cannabis card, including tax exemptions and specific legal protections for employees.

 What you cannot do: buy cannabis for someone under 21 or give it to a minor.
 That's a criminal offense regardless of whether your personal use is legal.